duckduckgo/duckduckgo-help-pages/_docs/get-duckduckgo/get-duckduckgo-browser-on-windows.md

 order: 60
 ---

-[Click here](http://ttps://duckduckgo.com/windows) to download the DuckDuckGo Private Browser for Windows.
+[Click here](http://duckduckgo.com/windows) to download the DuckDuckGo Private Browser for Windows.
+(Requires Windows 10 or later.)

-Our free web browser for iOS, Android, Mac, and Windows is a privacy-protecting alternative to Google Chrome and Search. {% include browser-features.md %}
+Our free web browser for {% include ddg-browser-os-list-linked.md %} is a privacy-protecting alternative to Google Chrome and Search. {% include browser-features.md %}

 **Problems with installation?**